braboj/tutorial-git/02-Concepts/06-references.md

 -------------------------------------------------------------------------------
 ### remotes
-This folder is used to store the remote branches.
-The remote branch has also a HEAD reference.
+This folder is used to store the tips of the remote branches.
+The remote repo has also a HEAD reference.
 If the hash value in the file ***origin / main*** are is the same as the one in ***main***, then both branches are in sync.

 ```shell